alanphys/BeamSchemeV1/readme.txt

 8) Release notes
 These detail new or changed functionality in BeamScheme.
 Please see the History for bug fixes.

+Version 1.00
+BeamScheme v1.00 is virtually a complete rewrite of BeamScheme.
+The code has been extensively modularised making it easy to add new parameters.
+New algorithms have been implemented with individual parameter calculation.
+Extensive unit testing has been implemented.
+The GUI has been updated.

 Version 0.54
 This is a bug fix release.